 There are several different varieties of grouper—red grouper is considered the tastiest but you may also find black grouper, yellowedge grouper, or scamp grouper being served, offered, or sold at your favorite restaurant or seafood market.

-But other Gulf Coast fish also result in delicious fish sandwiches.
-Including catfish, red snapper, redfish (red drum), hogfish (snapper), yellowfin tuna, cobia, sheepshead, and Mahi Mahi (dolphin).
+But, wait, many other Gulf Coast fish varieties also appear in delicious fish sandwiches.
+Look for catfish, red snapper, redfish (red drum), hogfish (snapper), yellowfin tuna, cobia, sheepshead, and Mahi Mahi (dolphin FISH, not the mammal!).

-The common accepted story is of the modern Cuban sandwich’s invention in Tampa, Florida in 1896—combining the existing Spanish ham and cheese on Cuban bread (a version around since the 1500s in Cuba) with Genoa salami, because Tampa cigar factories were mostly populated by Cuban and Sicilian/Italian immigrants.
+The common accepted story is of the modern Cuban sandwich being invented in Tampa, Florida in 1896—combining the existing Spanish ham and cheese on Cuban bread (a version around since the 1500s in Cuba) with Genoa salami, because Tampa cigar factories were mostly populated by Cuban and Sicilian/Italian immigrants.

 But in Miami, they claim to have remained true to the authentic Cuban sandwich from the homeland.
 The first Cuban sandwich in Miami can be traced to 1947.
 Their classic Cuban sandwich features ham, pork, Swiss cheese, pickles, yellow mustard, and butter, on Cuban bread, and pressed to heat in a La Plancha griddle.